FuncPipe: A Pipelined Serverless Framework for Fast and Cost-efficient Training of Deep Learning Models: Evaluation

-Fig.~\ref{breakdown3} and Fig.~\ref{breakdown4} show the time breakdown for training \emph{BERT-Large} and \emph{AmoebaNet-D36}, respectively (i.e., Fig.~\ref{b64}).
-The breakdown explains the major performance improvement observed in Fig.~\ref{fig:overall_perf}.
-The improvement achieved by \FP can be largely attributed to the reduced communication time, i.e., its pipeline flush time and intra-stage model synchronization time is much lower than the synchronization time of \LambdaML.
+Figs.~\ref{breakdown3} and \ref{breakdown4} show the time breakdown for training \emph{BERT-Large} and \emph{AmoebaNet-D36}, respectively (i.e., Fig.~\ref{b64}).
+The breakdown shows that the performance improvement of \FP in Fig.~\ref{b64} can be largely attributed to the reduced communication time, i.e., its pipeline flush time and intra-stage model synchronization time are much lower than the synchronization time of \LambdaML.
 We can also see that \FP has a larger computation to communication time ratio compared with the baseline methods, making \FP more cost-efficient.